 To perform a chicken-head strike, bunch your fingers together, like an Italian-American stereotype.
 Then, pretend your hand is a bird's beak, which pecks your opponent’s eyes.
 Please note that this technique crushes eyes like they were grapes; it does not pluck them out of people's heads, like in Kill Bill.

 [Chicken heads fast and slow, from the front and side, inside, outside, and forward ]

-This technique is reserved for advanced students -- not because it is difficult, but because there are more important things that up-and-coming karateka should be worried about.
+This technique is reserved for advanced students -- not because it is difficult, but because up-and-coming karateka should be worry about more important things.